Grisha-Kramer/notes/README.md

 # User Story

 As an busy person,

 I need to be leave myself reminders

-So I finish all my tasks.
+So I can finish all my tasks.